Dyalog/APLCourse/docs/Array-model.md

 <blockquote>
       A <a target="_blank" href="https://aplwiki.com/wiki/Cell">cell</a> is a subarray which is formed by selecting a single index along some number of leading axes and the whole of each trailing axis.
 Cells are classified by their rank, which may be between 0 (scalars) and the array's rank (in which case the cell must be the entire array).
 Cells with rank k are called k-cells of an array.
 A major cell is a cell whose rank is one less than the entire array, or a 0-cell of a scalar.
 </blockquote>
 If the text above feels confusing, don't worry.
-Possibly after this chapter, and almost certainly after reading a future section on selecting from arrays, you will be able to read it again and say to yourself "oh yeah, that makes sense".
+Possibly after this chapter, and almost certainly after [the next section on selecting from arrays](../Selecting from arrays), you will be able to read it again and say to yourself "oh yeah, that makes sense".
 What you need to know for now is that arrays are arranged like rectangles in many dimensions.
 The three simplest cases should feel somewhat familiar to you.

 ```APL
       0            ⍝ A scalar